 Q:How long do I have to take the exam?

 A: Candidates are allowed 3 hours (180 minutes) to complete the examination.
 Before starting the test, an introductory tutorial to the computer and keyboard is provided on the computer screen.
 The time spent on the tutorial DOES NOT count as part of your test time.
 Sample questions are included following the tutorial so that you may practice using the keyboard to answer questions, mark items to review, and review your answers.
 During the examination, the remaining time will be displayed at the top of the screen and updated as you record your answers.

 Q: How do I sign my name once I become certified?
 Is there a standard way that is recommended?

 A: Yes, there is a standard way to list credentials after your name.
 This is especially important because consumers, insurance companies, credentialing, and government officials or entities require or expect it.
-Academic degrees are listed first because they are earned considered permanent, and in most cases cannot be taken away from you.
-Nursing licensure and APRN designation is regulated by individual State Boards of Nursing.
-National certifications are usually voluntary.
-When you become certified by AANPCB in 1 of 3 population-foci (Adult, Family, or Adult-Gerontology), you are eligible to use the initials NP-C to indicate your certification status and the Population-focus preceding the credential is optional (e.g., ANP-C, FNP-C, A-GNP-C).
-There are exceptions, but in most cases, post-nominal credentials following a NPs name usually follow this order:
+For personal and business communication, it is standard to list academic degrees first because they are earned and considered permanent.
+Nursing licensure and APRN designation, regulated by individual State Boards of Nursing, are usually listed next.
+National certifications are usually voluntary and listed last.
+When you become certified by AANPCB you are eligible to use the trademarked credential NP-C to indicate your certification status.
+The first letter of the population-focus of educational preparation and certification (i.e., adult, adult-gerontology, emergency, family, or gerontologic) preceding the credential is optional (e.g., ANP-C, A-GNP-C, ENP-C, FNP-C, GNP-C).
+In most cases, post-nominal credentials following a NPs name follow this order: